Cnly/BusyInv/README.md

 And don't forget to call `BusyInv.registerFor(JavaPlugin);` in `onEnable()` or somewhere else if you are going to pack it!

-Some ideas were from [AmpMenus](https://github.com/ampayne2/AmpMenus).
+Some ideas in this project were from [AmpMenus](https://github.com/ampayne2/AmpMenus).